louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 FC_STATE frames contain the following fields:

-Length: An 8-bit unsigned internet containing the length of the Flexicast Flow ID.
-Values less than 1 and greated than 20 are invalid and MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+Length: An 8-bit unsigned integer containing the length of the Flexicast Flow ID.
+Values less than 1 and greater than 20 are invalid and MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Flexicast Flow ID: The Flexicast Flow ID of the Flexicast flow that this frame relates to.